-- A. The examiner shall have graduated from an accredited American Polygraph Association (APA) school and shall have a baccalaureate degree from a four (4) year college or university; - B. The examiner shall have conducted at least two hundred (200), with twenty-five (25) juvenile post-conviction sex offender polygraph tests on juveniles who have committed sexual offenses within five (5) years of application. - Discussion: Post conviction sex offender polygraph tests completed for juvenile offenders and/or tests completed for approval as an Associate Level polygraph examiner status may be included for Full Operating Level polygraph examiner approval. - C. Following completion of the curriculum (APA school) cited in these Standards, the applicant shall have completed an APA approved forty (40) hours of training within five (5) years of application specific to post-conviction sexual offending which focuses on the areas of evaluation, assessment, treatment and behavioral monitoring and includes, but is not limited to the following:

-- 1. Pre-test interview procedures and formats - 2.
+A. The examiner shall have graduated from an accredited American Polygraph Association (APA) school and shall have a baccalaureate degree from a four (4) year college or university;

+The examiner shall have graduated from an accredited American Polygraph Association (APA) school, have a minimum of a high school diploma, and shall have maintained SOMB listing, in good standing, as an associate level Polygraph Examiner for at least 10 years (initial listing plus three renewal cycles);

+B. The examiner shall have conducted at least two hundred (200), with twenty-five (25) juvenile post-conviction sex offender polygraph tests on juveniles who have committed sexual offenses within five (5) years of application.

+Discussion: Post conviction sex offender polygraph tests completed for juvenile offenders and/or tests completed for approval as an Associate Level polygraph examiner status may be included for Full Operating Level polygraph examiner approval.

+- C. Following completion of the curriculum (APA school) cited in these Standards, the applicant shall have completed an APA approved forty (40) hours of training within five (5) years of application specific to post-conviction sexual offending which focuses on the areas of evaluation, assessment, treatment and behavioral monitoring and includes, but is not limited to the following: - 1.
+Pre-test interview procedures and formats - 2.
 Valid and reliable examination formats - 3.
 Post-test interview procedures and formats - 4.
 Reporting format (i.e., to whom, disclosure content, forms) - 5.
 Recognized and standardized polygraph procedures - 6.
 Administration of examinations in a manner consistent with these Standards - 7.
 Participation in sex offender multidisciplinary teams - 8.
 Use of polygraph results in the treatment and supervision process - 9.
 Professional standards and conduct - 10.
 Expert witness qualifications and courtroom testimony - 11.
 Interrogation techniques - 12.
 Maintenance/monitoring examinations - 13.
 Periodic/compliance examinations

-The successful completion of an APA approved forty (40) hour training specific to post-conviction sexual offending (PSOT) as referenced above will meet the qualifications for both adult and juvenile polygraph examiners.
+The successful completion of an APA approved forty (40) hour training specific to postconviction sexual offending (PSOT) as referenced above will meet the qualifications for both adult and juvenile polygraph examiners.